alventimiglia/PythonBeginnerProjects/README.md

 ## passwordGenerator

 This is a simple project using the random and string libraries to generate a password based on a certain number of characters given by the user.

+## rockPaperScissors

+This is a project using the random library to mimic a typical rock, paper, scissors game.